gabriel-v/automatic-cruise/Readme.md

 ### Milestone 4: Project completion

 The documentation is compiled using Doxygen.
-I'll host it (and any videos we may have by then) on one of my sites before the presentation.

-TODO: automated testing, parameter optimisation, with genetic algorithm?
-TODO: convert videos to webm
+It's available on [alt-f4.ro/acc](alt-f4.ro).

+TODO: auto testing

 -------------------------------------------------------------------------------------------------------